codeacme17/examor/README.md

 </br>
 <img src = "https://github.com/codeacme17/examor/blob/main/docs/product.png?raw=true"></img>

-## 🗒️ Dev-plan for this week（9/1 - 9/8）
+## 🗒️ Dev-plan for this week（9/4 - 9/10）
-- After a little precipitation, refactor the code of the project as a whole to improve code readability and extensibility
+- Refactor the code of the project as a whole to improve code readability and extensibility
 - Fix existing bugs ([#33](https://github.com/codeacme17/examor/issues/33))
 - Complete the development of fill-in-the-blank questions (if you have spare time)